g-jing/Pretraining_GPT/README.md

 they mention lr depends on model size, meaning they tried different lr?

 2. data processing more? like deleting n-gram dialogue?

+# Experiemnt
+We will run on three experiments, persuasionforgood, multiwoz and cameres